 Maxlength You can pick the maximum length of the field.

 Hint: This field allows using URL fields (Link Templates).

-Tree Select Provides a select-like field with up to 6 layers of options.
+Single tree selection field Provides a select-like field with up to 6 layers of options.
 Does not allow setting a default value.